-The chemical plant workers who were most likely to be exposed to airborne asbestos fibers were those in charge of maintaining and repairing equipment with asbestos insulation, as these operations would require cutting through thick layers of asbestos.
+Chemical plants relied on asbestos for their equipment and processes, putting workers at risk of dangerous exposure.
+Workers who were most likely to be exposed to airborne asbestos fibers were those in charge of maintaining and repairing equipment with asbestos insulation, as these operations would require cutting through thick layers of asbestos.

 The risk of asbestos exposure in chemical plants was highest between the 1930s and the 1970s.
 Before the dangers of asbestos exposure were made public, equipment such as boilers, furnaces, extruders, pipes, ovens, driers, and pumps were often manufactured with asbestos.
 Asbestos was also used in the insulation which protected the walls and ceilings of factories against fire.
 Numerous people still work in old chemical plants which may contain asbestos and in many cases, they put their lives at risk every day.

 Chemical plants contain a lot of machinery which requires solid protection from high temperatures or fire.
 At the moment, there are approximately 13,500 chemical manufacturing facilities in the U.S. Employees were frequently exposed to asbestos fibers on the job during the last century, as from the '30s to the late '70s, asbestos was believed to be the best insulator available.
-The toxic mineral used to line workbenches and tables and it was even found in the clothing people wore to shield themselves against fire.
 Asbestos was also regularly used in the chemical industry because it is highly resistant to reactive chemicals and, last but not least, due to its low costs.

 When products containing asbestos are disturbed, microscopic asbestos fibers are released into the air.
 When inhaled, these tiny fibers may get trapped in the lungs causing scarring and inflammation, which can affect breathing and lead to deadly diseases such as mesothelioma, asbestosis and lung cancer.
 Even when the warnings about cancer began emerging, chemical plant owners continued to use it, although there were safer insulation materials on the market at that time.